What is CBT

 • Insomnia

-How I use Person-Centered Therapy to Support Clients
+How I use CBT to Support Clients

+CBT is structured and typically short-term.
+Sessions involve discussing challenges, identifying problematic thought patterns, and practicing new skills.
 In sessions, we work together to identify negative or unhelpful thoughts, challenge them, and replace them with more balanced ways of thinking.

 Why Choose CBT?